bq/protocol-stk-500-v1/examples/SendHexToInoByBluetooth/README.rst

 License
 =======

-ExampleDragDropGrid is distributed in terms of GPL license.
+SendHexToInoByBluetooth is distributed in terms of GPL license.
 See http://www.gnu.org/licenses/ for more details.